DanEspin0821/Vechain_Case_Study/README.md

 ### What is VeChain

-* VeChain simply put, is a blockchain platform ["designed to enhance supply chain management and business processes.
-Its goal is to streamline these processes and information flow for complex supply chains through the use of distributed ledger technology (DLT)."](https://www.investopedia.com/terms/v/vechain.asp)
+* VeChain simply put, is a blockchain platform, "[designed to enhance supply chain management and business processes.
+Its goal is to streamline these processes and information flow for complex supply chains through the use of distributed ledger technology (DLT).](https://www.investopedia.com/terms/v/vechain.asp)", as stated within Investopedia.

 * Founded in June 2015, by Sunny Lu, current CEO, the former chief information officer (CIO) of Louis Vuitton China.